asyml/forte/work_notes/design_notes.md

         very expressive.
 They can also be simply dropped if we would like to pass on less metadata but only the core content.

+        A main problem of this component record is that once we added or altered the order, then we need to update the record every time.
+1. Add component record
+    1. Once we added some records, then we need to add to the meta that these records are there (add_record function), if we let the user to do it then it is quite cumbersome.
+But if we automatically do it every time then it may be a performance concern.
 1. Python is not a very fast language for this sort of things, we need to make sure the format is language-independent, allow possible future extension.